Kingston Fossil Plant coal fly ash slurry spill: Regulation development

 Some of the provisions in the 2015 CCR regulation were challenged in litigation, and the United States Court of Appeals for the District of Columbia Circuit remanded certain portions of the regulation to EPA for further rulemaking.
-The EPA published a final RCR regulation on August 28, 2020, requiring all unlined ash ponds to retrofit with liners or close by April 11, 2021.
+The EPA published a final CCR "Part A" regulation on August 28, 2020, requiring all unlined ash ponds to retrofit with liners or close by April 11, 2021.
 Some facilities may apply to obtain additional time—up to 2028—to find alternatives for managing ash wastes before closing their surface impoundments.
 EPA published its "CCR Part B" rule on November 12, 2020, which allows certain facilities to use an alternative liner, based on a demonstration that human health and the environment will not be affected.

-These facilities were to submit their demonstration data by November 30, 2021.
+Pursuant to the CCR Part B regulation, several facilities applied, within a December 14, 2020, deadline, for alternate liner demonstrations.
+Some of those applications were subsequently withdrawn, and in 2023, the EPA proposed to deny six of the remaining applications.
+In January 2025, the EPA denied the application for the Coronado Generating Station in Arizona, but in February 2026, it announced that it would consider an approval for the facility, based on new information.
+As of early 2026, the EPA has not made final determinations on other applications.